 Strawberry watermelon slushie is an easy and refreshing summer spritzer, with a cocktail option.

-Juicy strawberries and watermelon, with a touch of lime and a spritz of sparkling water, blended into an icy refreshing drink.
+Juicy strawberries and watermelon, with a touch of lime and a spritz of sparkling water, blended into an icy refreshing drink is summer perfection.
 It’s slushy, it’s spritzy, it’s refreshing and it is summer in a glass.

 It’s a great tasting drink that is non-alcoholic.
 Great for those of us who happen to not be drinking alcohol for one reason or another.

 Recently I went to a graduation open house with my husband and daughter, and it was a hot, beautiful day.
 I watched as he drank an ice-cold beer and I drank a bottle of water.
 Ho-hum!
-Parties should be required to serve fun drinks for pregnant ladies (and non-drinkers), don’t you think?
+Parties should be required to serve fun drinks for pregnant ladies and other non-drinkers, don’t you think?

 This strawberry watermelon spritzer won’t leave you longing for an ice-cold beer or a vodka lemonade.
 It has plenty of refreshing flavor!